carpentries/carpentries.org-archive/_posts/2019/11/2019-11-04-translations-in-japanese.md

 ---
 layout: page
 authors: ["Tom Kelly", "Joel Nitta", "Maki Arakaki", "Riku Takei"]
-teaser: "A collaborative translation of lessons into Japanese is underway, find out what we've learned and how to help."
+teaser: "A collaborative translation of lessons into Japanese is underway, find out what we have learned and how to help"
 title: "Internationalisation of Software Carpentry: System for Translation into Japanese"
 date: 2019-11-21
 time: "00:00:00"
-tags: ["Community", "Internationalistion", "Curriculum", "Japan"]
+tags: ["Community", "Internationalisation", "Curriculum", "Japan"]
 ---